albertosantagostino/systemd-servicehandler/README.md

 ### Manage multiple services from a single entry-point

-The package was born while developing a Telegram bot ~~overlord~~ manager, to handle other bots (and services) running on the same platform, providing a single point of access to the user
+This library was developed while working on a Telegram bot ~~overlord~~ manager, used to handle other bots (and services) running on the same platform, providing a single point of access to the user

-More specifically, 4 different telegram bots (developed with the [python-telegram-bot](https://python-telegram-bot.org) library) were running on a headless Raspberry Pi Zero.
-In order to start them when needed, check their logs and provide an easy way to handle them without SSHing into the RPi every time, a new all-powerful Telegram bot was created, armed with the newly created package **servicehandler**
+In this scenario multiple bots run on a headless Raspberry Pi Zero.
+In order to start them when needed, check their logs and interact with them without opening an SSH session every time, a brand new all-powerful Telegram bot was created, weaponized with this new package, **servicehandler**

 ## License